-Boxing blends calorie-burning cardio and arm-sculpting strength training, not to mention getting to beat someone up for an hour is fun, and it's a proven stress reducer.
+Boxing blends calorie-burning cardio and arm-sculpting strength training, not to mention getting to beat someone up for an hour is fun, and may even reduce stress.
 Other models like Kendall Jenner and Gisele Bündchen also swear by it.

 “It really is such a release for me mentally,” Kloss told Self on her dedication to staying active.
 “That’s why I’m so passionate about health and fitness.”